Nextiva / Blog / VoIP

 “We are looking at doubling our business over the next couple of years.
 That’s a lot of people to talk to.
 We plan to leverage the IVR technology to prioritize where we spend our time and who we talk to.”

-Whether tracking a package or reporting a power outage, IVR systems have got you covered.
+Whether tracking a package or reporting a power outage, IVR systems are extremely convenient.

 4. Customer service and account management

 When customers call in, IVRs can quickly authenticate their identity using account numbers or personal information.
-Once verified, callers can access a variety of self-service options.
+Once verified, callers can access a variety of self-service options, including:

 You can even integrate your IVR with other business systems (workforce management tools, payment processing, customer relationship management systems) to create a more efficient, personalized experience for your customers while optimizing your operations.